Charles H. Kerr

-Charles Hope Kerr (April 23, 1860 – June 1, 1944) was an American publisher, editor and writer.
-A son of abolitionists, he was a vegetarian and Unitarian in 1886 when he established Charles H. Kerr & Co. in Chicago.
-His publishing career is noted for his views' leftward progression toward socialism and support for the Industrial Workers of the World.
+Charles Hope Kerr (April 23, 1860 – June 1, 1944) was an American publisher, editor, writer and translator.
+A son of abolitionists, he established the Charles H. Kerr Publishing Company in Chicago in 1886.
+Initially it printed Unitarian literature, but he soon moved the company in a radical direction toward socialism, Marxism, and support for the Industrial Workers of the World (IWW).
+He sold his controlling interest in the company in 1928.

 Biography

 Early life and education

 Charles Hope Kerr was born in LaGrange, Georgia, on April 23, 1860.
-He was the son of Alexander Kerr, a Scotsman who immigrated with his family to Illinois in 1838.
-His parents were abolitionists.
-When the Civil War broke out, the Kerr family escaped to safety in the North via the Underground Railroad.
+He was the son of Katharine Brown—a teacher and daughter of a Congregationalist minister—and Alexander Kerr, a Scottish immigrant who taught mathematics and Latin at private academies in Georgia.
+Charles' parents were abolitionists; they were suspected of circulating antislavery tracts and conducting a clandestine school for slaves.
+When the Civil War broke out, the Kerr family escaped to safety in Rockford, Illinois via the Underground Railroad.

-In 1871, his father accepted the role of chairman of the Classics Department at the University of Wisconsin–Madison.
-Charles spent his childhood in Rockford, Illinois, and Madison, Wisconsin, eventually graduating from the University of Wisconsin in 1881 with a degree in ancient languages.
-He later made his home in Chicago.
+Charles spent his early childhood in Rockford.
+In 1871 his family moved to Madison, Wisconsin when Alexander was appointed chairman of the Classics Department at the University of Wisconsin–Madison.
+Charles graduated from that university in 1881, with a degree in Romance languages.
+He later settled in Chicago.